 Why is Fall a Good Time for Planting?

-Instead of flowering like in spring or summer, plants are busy working on their root systems right now.
-In fact, they’re developing more root health during this period than at any other time of the year, making it a great time to get them in the ground and growing.
+Instead of using their energy flowering, like in Spring or Summer, most plants are working on their root systems during the Fall.
+In fact, they’re developing more root health during this period than at any other time of the year, making it a great time to get them planted and growing.

 Roots also love to grow in warm soil and that it and that seems plentiful at the end of the summer.
 Trees, shrubs and perennials develop roots easily at this time of year.
 The soil is cooler in the spring, but plants have time on their side to get established which help them through the stress of planting.